ashvardanian/SimSIMD/README.md

 Ironically, even with decades of evolution in compilers and numerical computing, [most libraries can be 3-200x slower than hardware potential][benchmarks] even on the most popular hardware, like 64-bit x86 and Arm CPUs.
 SimSIMD attempts to fill that gap.
 1️⃣ SimSIMD functions are practically as fast as `memcpy`.
-2️⃣ SimSIMD [compiles to more platforms than NumPy (105 vs 35)][compatibility] and has more backends than most BLAS implementations.
+2️⃣ SimSIMD [compiles to more platforms than NumPy (105 vs 35)][compatibility] and has more backends than most BLAS implementations._
-It is currently powering search in [USearch](https://github.com/unum-cloud/usearch) and several DBMS products._

 [benchmarks]: https://ashvardanian.com/posts/simsimd-faster-scipy
 [compatibility]: https://pypi.org/project/simsimd/#files